-Speaking of authenticity, Oliver wanted this role so badly that after he auditioned for Splitting Up Together… he let the casting directors know!
+Speaking of authenticity and the Splitting Up Together cast, Oliver wanted this role so badly that after he auditioned for Splitting Up Together… he let the casting directors know!

 This is, for me, the most connected that I’ve been to a project just because I live this life.
 When I read for Emily, she was sitting way back and I said, “I want this job so bad.

 I need to have this job because I live this.
 This is my life.
 I know how to do this.
 You know what I mean?”
 And she listened to me.

 That she did!
 And thank goodness for that because Oliver is the perfect Martin.
 Truly!
 I absolutely loved watching him in this role.
 He is such a GREAT ADDITION to the Splitting Up Together cast!!
 I LOVE HIM.